quangdle/eh-i18n-extension/README.md

 ## Release Notes

+### 0.1.7
+- Support showing translation on hover, jumping to translation definitions, and locale key autocomplete suggestions.
+- Use `esbuild` for bundling.
+- Update default locale fallback path to work with `eh-mobile-pro` repo by default.
+### 0.1.1
+Support code action providers and add key to more correct position

+### 0.1.0
+Add edit message

+### 0.0.9

+Add sort and suggestion of existing keys

 ### 0.0.6

 Initial release of Create Locale Key

-### 0.0.9

-Add sort and suggestion of existing keys

-### 0.1.0
-Add edit message

-### 0.1.1
-Support code action providers and add key to more correct position

 ## Contributing